 The epitome of a playful wine, you may get the sense from the first sip that La Primavera is teasing you.
-That light pink color?
-Don't be fooled, this is a wine with character.
 That delicate nose?
-Sure, light tart raspberries - but myriad subtleties too; it feels like the wine might be trying to hide them from you.
+Sure, light, bright strawberries - but myriad subtleties too; it feels like the wine might be trying to hide them from you.
 Don't worry, they'll come out to play if you are patient.
-And in the mouth, lively acidity dances on your tongue, delicate Spring flavors of berries and fresh herbs abound - with the second sip even better than the first.
-Crisp and dry, lively acidity, berry flavors/aromas.
+And in the mouth, delicate spring flavors of mountain strawberries, fresh herbs and rhubarb abound - with the second sip even better than the first.